v8/v8.dev/src/features/iterator-helpers.md

 // Select the list of blog posts from a blog archive page. const posts = document.querySelectorAll('li:not(header li)');

-// Find out if text content (title) of any blog post includes the `Iteartors`
+// Find out if text content (title) of any blog post includes the `Iterators`
 // keyword.
 posts.values().some((x) => x.textContent.includes('Iterators'));
 ```